 Additional tour information

-You will be responsible for getting to Arras, either with your own rented vehicle or the train- http://www.sncf.com/en/horaires-info-trafic/trajet/resultats.
+You will be responsible for getting to Arras and forward travel at the end of the tour, either with your own rented vehicle or the train – http://www.sncf.com/en/horaires-info-trafic/trajet/resultats.

 Single day tours from Paris are also available.
 In this case, the primary site choice is almost always Vimy Ridge, combined with a visit to Ypres/Passchendaele or to Beaumont Hamel/Newfoundland Park.
-All 3 cannot be done in one day.
+All three cannot be done in one day.
 So, it has to be either Vimy/Ypres or Vimy/Beaumont Hamel.
-On these single day tours, our base is always Arras, given its location between Ypres and Beaumont Hamel.
+All our WWI Tours are based in Arras, given its location between Ypres and Beaumont Hamel.
 Here is a handy link for train service to Arras – http://www.virail.com/train-paris-arras.